jarun/pdd/README.md

 Date, time difference calculator.

-There are times you want to check how old you are (in years, months, days) or how long you need to wait for the next flash sale... `pdd` (*python3 date diff*) does it from the terminal.
+There are times you want to check how old you are (in years, months, days) or how long you need to wait for the next flash sale... `pdd` (python3 date diff) is a small cmdline utility to calculate date and time difference.
+If no program arguments are specified it shows the current date, time and timezone.

 <p align="center">
 <a href="https://saythanks.io/to/jarun"><img src="https://img.shields.io/badge/say-thanks!-ff69b4.svg" /></a>